 Fur.
 Polar bears' fur consists of a dense, insulating underfur topped by guard hairs of various lengths.
 It is not actually white—it just looks that way.

 Each hair shaft is pigment-free and transparent with a hollow core that scatters and reflects visible light, much like what happens with ice and snow.

 Skin.
-Polar bears have black skin under which there is a layer of fat that can measure 4.5 inches (11.5 centimeters) thick.
+Polar bears have black skin under which there is a layer of fat that can measure up to 4.5 inches (11.5 centimeters) thick.

 - On land (or on top of the sea ice) the polar bear's thick fur coat—not its fat—prevents nearly any heat loss.
 In fact, adult males can quickly overheat when they run.

 - In the water, polar bears rely more on their fat layer to keep warm: wet fur is a poor insulator.
 This is why mother bears are so reluctant to swim with young cubs in the spring: the cubs just don't have enough fat.